 - Tip – make sure you validate the card in one of the machines before you start using it

-GO ON A WALKING TOUR
+GO ON A WALKING TOUR OF BERLIN

 For me the perfect Berlin itinerary starts with a WALKING TOUR.
 This will help you to get orientated and visit all the main sites – we went on Insider Tour’s FAMOUS WALK.
 This runs daily all year.